 Western Health and Social Care Trust (Fermanagh & Omagh) & Southern Health and Social Care Trust

-The Family Wellness Project is generously funded by Big Lottery until 2020.
+The Family Wellness Project is generously funded by Big Lottery.

 Children can be referred through Child and Adolescent Mental Health Services, their GP, and the Family Support Hubs (FSH) in both the WHSCT & SHSCT.
 Parents are welcome to self refer through their local Family Support Hubs, and professionals involved in the child’s life may also refer through them.